vlkv/hackernoon_article_1/README.md

 ```

 As you can see, we passed to the guest array of `Numbers=[10 43 13 24 56 16]` and integer `K=42` and received back array
-`NumbersGreaterK=[43 56]` with two integers which are larger than the given `K` in the input `Numners` array.
+`NumbersGreaterK=[43 56]` with two integers which are larger than the given `K` in the input `Numbers` array.
 This is
-exactly what we wanted from the guest to do!
+exactly what we wanted our guest application to do!

 ## Conclusion